Shower Heads 101

 Single-head: The simplest go-to style, the single-head is attached to the wall at the height you determine and then it stays there.
 Some models come with an adjustable shank so you can tip the head higher or lower or side-to-side, as you wish.
 You can find this version with one or multiple spray modes, from concentrated to mist and even pulsating, which can be adjusted with a lever or a twirl of an encircling ring.

 Handheld: Attached to flexible tubing, this shower head can be moved to spray wherever you want, including rinsing down walls after cleaning the shower stall.
 When not in use, this type hooks into a wall-mounted cradle or onto a slide bar that lets it glide up and down on the wall.
 Either installation method allows it to be used as a fixed shower head.
 This is a great option for its versatility and convenience.
 It also benefits a shared shower with bathers of different heights or a person who may need to be seated when showering.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Dual-head: As the term indicates, this style offers two shower heads, one fixed and one handheld.
 Another combo could be a rain shower head and a handheld.
 A single set of levers or handles controls temperature, but a diverter valve can allow the bather to operate one or the other shower head, or both, at the same time.